SJMucho/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    -Tokens are stored on the client side whereas sessions are on the server.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    -It takes the password and hashes so it can be stored in the database.

 3. How are unit tests different from integration and end-to-end testing?

+  -Unit tests singles out small bits of the code in isolation whereas integration tests to see how the different units are interacting.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    -Sometimes the tests are written first and then you test as you code.